dongliu/traveler/views/docs/hero.md

 # Traveler

-## A Web application to define work templates, create work instances from released templates, and organize
+## A Web application to define work templates, create work instances from released templates, and organize the work